ayrat555/frankenstein/README.md

 }
 ```

-Since all fields in structs are private, they have setter and getter methods for every field:
+All fields have setter and getter methods :

 ```rust
 ...